mattzeeee/TextInformationSystemsCourseProject/README.md

 * run the install command in the cmd prompt
 * enter in cmd prompt: pip install simpletransformers jsonlines pandas transformers nltk torch
 * cd to your working directory e.g.: cd C:\UIUC\TextMining\FinalProjectSubmission
-* then start notebooks by entering n cmd prompt: jupyter notebook
+* then start notebooks by entering in cmd prompt: jupyter notebook

 # Main document: Project Report Team The Classifiers - Twitter Sarcasm Detection (with a fine-tuned RoBERTa model)
 We use RoBERTa as our workhorse model, see https://paperswithcode.com/method/roberta <br>
 To replicate our results run the following notebook
-* Jupyter Notebook see "1.
-Project Report and Classifier Code Team The Classifiers - Twitter Sarcasm Detection.ipynb"
+* Jupyter Notebook see <a href="1.
+Project Report and Classifier Code Team The Classifiers - Twitter Sarcasm Detection.ipynb">1.
+Project Report and Classifier Code Team The Classifiers - Twitter Sarcasm Detection.ipynb</a>
-* PDF see "1.
-Project Report and Classifier Code Team The Classifiers - Twitter Sarcasm Detection.pdf"
+* PDF see <a href="1.
+Project Report and Classifier Code Team The Classifiers - Twitter Sarcasm Detection.pdf">1.
+Project Report and Classifier Code Team The Classifiers - Twitter Sarcasm Detection.pdf</a>

 ## Appendix I.The progress report - initial experimentation
 * Jupyter Notebook see "Appendix I.The progress report - initial experimentation.ipynb"